bollu/bollu.github.io/README.md

 - 1. Define these "from the top view", as viewing the hexagon as the face of a clock.
 - 2. Define this "from the view of the edge", as rotating in the direction of the edge.

-We must make one of the two choices.

-TODO: mathemagize this.

 # Animating rotations with quaternion curves